 All cooperative agreements will be subject to, among other requirements, applicable audit requirements of 2 C.F.R. subtitle A, and 2 C.F.R. subtitle B, chapter IV.
-Agreement holders must send a copy of the management decision letter, if applicable, to RME Grants and Agreements Specialists by e-mail: RMA.Risk-Ed@rma.usda.gov.
+Agreement holders must send a copy of the management decision letter, if applicable, to RME Grants and Agreements Specialists by e-mail: RMA.Risk-ED@rma.usda.gov.

 vii.
-Prohibitions and Requirements with Regards to Lobbying
+Prohibitions and Requirements Regarding Lobbying